 Charity Productions and others have worked for decades to provide training by scholars, professionals, practitioners and community members with the intended outcome of forming long-term service exchange networks with connectors to municipal departments.
 Since 2003, the notion of augmenting government personnel shortages in times of catastrophic circumstances is a viable option.
 New philosophies can produce new results.
 The Independent Sector calculates volunteer hours valued at $24.14 an hour.
 Therefore, social, and community capital is wasted resources but has tremendous value and affords many new opportunities.

 In closing, the Ready Campaign and Whole Community contain good operational benefits however the maximum utilization of those models are subordinate to the day to day strategy of the government.
-This state has contributed to a limited or unequal distribution of services.
-The Government Accounting Office Report (GAO 10-193) also recognized that reports from local jurisdictions were suspect.
+This duality state has contributed to a limited or unequal distribution of services.
+The Government Accounting Office Report (GAO 10-193) also recognized, reports from local jurisdictions were suspect and slanted.
 We have 27 zip codes that are repeatedly under-served with unmet needs before an event.
 This cycle of neglect compounds a seasonal set of catastrophic events.
 Our focus is to extract critical federally proven protocols along with other proven models as accepted practices and transfer those skills to citizens, that will be an augmentation of staff invested in the well-being of their communities.